Supervised Learning and Reinforcement Learning of Feedback Models for Reactive Behaviors: Tactile Feedback Testbed: System Overview and Experimental Setup

 \subsubsection{Expected sensor traces acquisition}

 : Still with the tilt stage at $0^\circ$ roll angle (the default setting), we let the robot unrolls the nominal primitives 15 times and record the tactile sensor traces.
-We encode each dimension of the 38-dimensional sensor traces as $\sensorexp$, using the standard DMP formulation.
+We encode each dimension of the 38-dimensional sensor traces as $\sensorexp$, using the standard DMP formulation \changemarker{with $N=25$ basis functions per dimension}\footnote{\changemarker{This number of basis functions is expressive enough to represent the sensor traces in our case since we are learning behaviors that depend on low-frequency signals, as mentioned in Section \ref{ssec:lfb_model_input_spec}.}}.
+Please note that once these sensor traces are encoded as DMPs, the encoded DMP parameters are fixed, i.e. never modified nor optimized during the future RL process.